 What is LEV Testing?

 Over time, the performance of a local exhaust ventilation (LEV) system can get worse.
-This can be due to blockages, leaks, damage or wear.
+This can be due to blocks, leaks, damage or wear.
 As a result, LEV systems need regular LEV testing and examination.

 Background to LEV testing.